PSPDFKit/dotnet-pdf-library-for-ios/README.md

 }
 ```

-# PSPDFKit Instant
+# Nutrient Instant

-With PSPDFKit Instant, it’s easier than ever to add real-time collaboration features to your PSPDFKit-powered app, allowing your users to seamlessly share, edit, and annotate PDF documents across iOS, Android, and web.
-With just a few lines of code, PSPDFKit Instant gives your users a massive productivity boost.
+With Nutrient Instant, it's easier than ever to add real-time collaboration features to your Nutrient-powered app, allowing your users to seamlessly share, edit, and annotate PDF documents across iOS, Android, and web.
+With just a few lines of code, Nutrient Instant gives your users a massive productivity boost.

-For more information about Instant, please have a look at our [website](https://pspdfkit.com/instant/).
+For more information about NUtrient Instant, please have a look at our [website](https://www.nutrient.io/guides/ios/instant-synchronization/).

 # Examples